nathancfox/single-cell-database/docs/scdb_spec_working.md

   any dataframes submitted as cell-specific universal metadata are checked to verify that they are the right shape and that all the columns are correctly named.
 But the "sex" field is not verified to ensure that all its values are "M", "F", "-1" or "OTHER".
-* Maintenace validation code.
+* Maintenance validation code.
 This is code that runs regularly to ensure that data corruption hasn't occurred.
 The external metadata could include a "checksum" field that holds a hashsum value for the corresponding `expr_mat.loom` file.
 That way if anything changes unexpectedly in the file, e.g. from corrupted data or an accidental overwrite, an alert is raised.
 There could be a check to make sure that all entries in the external metadata have corresponding folders.
 There could be checks to ensure that the external metadata fields that come from the internal metadata agree.